gasilva/dataAndModelsCovid19/README.md

 The differential equations describing this model were first derived by Kermack and McKendrick [Proc.
 R. Soc.
 A, 115, 772 (1927)]:

-#### SIR - Susceptible, Infected and Recovered Model
+#### SIR - Suscetible, Infected and Recovered Model

 ![](https://user-images.githubusercontent.com/7212952/77828643-775e6a80-70fb-11ea-8428-73d7a2f176a8.gif)

-Here, the number of 'recovery' comprises both recovered and deaths.
+Here, the number of 'recovery' englobes both recovered and deaths.
 This parameter is represented by γ.

 The SIR model code is based on